jackyzha0/jackyzha0.github.io/content/posts/web-is-better-together.md

 draft: true
 ---

+- all good web is together
+- productivity tools
+- game worlds
+- etc

 > They hint at possibilities for technologies that we could use in our everyday life, not to accomplish well-defined tasks, but to expand in undefined directions.
 Open-ended and personal, they encourage us to play – seriously – with experiences, ideas and other people
 >
 > (Designing for Homo Ludens, William W. Gaver)